Sherlock Bones: Characters

 Satoko is Takeru's 46‑year‑old mother who is a former policewoman and current housewife for her family.
-She accepts Sherdog at first, but comes to loath the puppy after he destroys things and sits in her personal rocking chair.
+She accepts Sherdog at first, but comes to loathe the puppy after he destroys things and sits in her personal rocking chair.
 She regretfully tolerates his antics because the puppy stopped a robber in their own home (by accident).
 She is the scariest member of the family.